gwstaten/wordl/README.md

 Find best (f), list (l) or guess (g)?
 ```

 At this point, typing `f` would result in the program finding the best guess.
 The speed of the program will depend on the input you gave.
 Typing `g` will bypass that step, and give prompt you for another guess you inputted.
 You can also type `l` to find a list of words that are still valid with the information you inputted.
-This will repeat until the program has one possible solution left, in which the program will cleanly exit.
+You can also type `a` to receive a rating for a word or word set in the current situation.
+Typing `w` will find the worst guess for the current scenario (it is only recommended to use the feature while in hard mode).
+This will repeat until the program has one possible solution left, at this point typing `e` will exit the code or you can type `r` to begin a new game with the current settings.
 Look through [Q&A](#qa) if you encounter any issues running the code.
 You can also look at [Example Output](#example-output) to see what the code running would look like.

 ## Word Lists